100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 The well known fact that Bora Bora is expensive is true

-I know you’re secretly hoping that Bora Bora isn’t an ultra-expensive destination, but I’m sorry to be the one to break it to you: it is considered to be one of the most expensive places to visit.
+I know you’re secretly hoping that Bora Bora isn’t an ultra-expensive destination, but I’m sorry to be the one to break it to you: it is considered to be one of the most expensive places to visit in the world.

 How much does a trip to Bora Bora cost?